rz4/MinoTauro/README.md

 field of deep learning.

-While the final goal of this project is to build a framework for DL systems to have access to their own coding, this coding paradigm also shows promise at accelerating the development of new deep learning models while providing significant access to low-torch tensor operations at runtime.
+While the final goal of this project is to build a framework for DL systems to have access to their own coding, this coding paradigm also shows promise at accelerating the development of new deep learning models while allowing significant manipulation of low-torch tensor operations at runtime.
 A common trend in current DL packages is an abundance of object-oriented abstraction with packages such as Keras.
 This only reduces transparity to the already black-box nature of NN systems, and makes interpretability and reproducibility of models even more difficult.

 In order to better understand NN models and allow for quick iterative design over novel or esoteric architectures, a deep learning programmer requires access to an environment that allows low-level definition of tensor graphs and provides methods to quickly access network components for analysis, while still providing a framework to manage large architectures.
 I believe that the added expressability of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by any other abstracted NN packages.

 ## Features

-### Pytorch Models as S-Expressions
+### Pytorch Models as Hy-Expressions
-Defining network components using S-expressions allows for modular design, quick iterative refactoring, and manipulation of network code using macros.
+Defining network components using Hy-expressions allows for modular design, quick iterative refactoring, and manipulation of network code using macros.
 Here is a short example of defining a computational graph using HyTorch tools and running forward propagation with randomly initialized weight tensors.